kitchendon/ChunkyOrbitsQuest/README.md

 Changelog:

+v0.92 | October 13th, 2019

+Small update to fix most of the know issues with the initial release.
+I would of done all these before release if I thought 350 people would download it in the first 2 days.

+* 'Reboot' orbits should now behave as intended.
+* Fixed angle or the 'ergonomic' front-pointing line for movement
+* adjusted menu angles
+* Music player is working again.
+If you don't like a dong, you can toggle the music off/on to play another random track

 v.9 | October 10th, 2019
   * Inital port from PC version of the sim
   * Converted from SteamVR to Oculus SDK